ngs-afk/nikkisalvador-open-api/README.md

 - `index.js` - The JavaScript file that fetches data from the API and displays it on the page.

 ## Running the Project Locally:
 1. Clone this repository to your local machine.
 2. Open `index.html` in your browser.
-3. Click the "People" or "Planets" links to fetch data.
+3. Click the "Characters", "Planets", or "Starships" links to fetch data.

 ## Link to the Open API Project Repository:
 [My Open API Project](https://github.com/ngs-afk/nikkisalvador-open-api)